At Carers Trust Thames, we are always interested in hearing from you when would like to offer your skills to support your charity.

 Our trustees have a wide range of skills and experience that they bring to our organisation, as volunteers.
 While we are keen to receive applications from anyone with appropriate skills and commitment, at this time we are particularly interested in hearing from people with expertise in health, social care, law, recruitment, and company secretarial.
 We are also particularly seeking trustees with links to Milton Keynes and High Wycombe.

-Additionally, Carers Trust Thames is interested in appointing a digital trustee, so click here for more information about this post.
+Additionally, Carers Trust Thames is interested in appointing a trustee treasurer, so click here for more information about this post.
 If this is you, please download our trustee recruitment pack below and return to email@example.com.

 If you would prefer to have a discussion before considering an application, please contact David McCullagh, Chair of Trustees via firstname.lastname@example.org.